This post has been written in collaboration with Marello

 - product tracking

 SKUs prevent your products from “falling through the cracks”.
 With every product classified according to your needs, it becomes easy to reference this data within existing systems.
-SKU data can be shared with your ERP, PIM system, inventory software, catalog manager, or synced with third parties like suppliers, fulfillment, and 3PL centers.
+SKU data can be shared with your ERP, PIM eCommerce system, inventory software, catalog manager, or synced with third parties like suppliers, fulfillment, and 3PL centers.

 - demand forecasting

 Knowing the movement of your products via SKUs can help you visualize inventory flows and predict where they will be in the future.
 By analyzing the costs and revenues associated with every SKU number, you can understand how every product is performing and utilize the dynamic eCommerce pricing based on this data.
 This data is crucial for your sales and marketing department, which can offer ideas for discounts, promotions, loyalty programs, or content creation.

 - customer experience